Erectile dysfunctionImpotence; ED

 Certain side effects are common to all methods of alprostadil administration, although they may differ in severity depending on how the drug is given:

 - Pain and burning at the application site.

 - Scarring of the penis (Peyronie's disease), which is most likely to occur with injections.

 - Sudden, low blood pressure.
 Symptoms include dizziness, lightheadedness, and fainting.
-If these symptoms occur, the man should lie down immediately with his legs raised.
+If these symptoms occur, lie down immediately with your legs raised.

 Testosterone Replacement Therapy

 Studies have been inconclusive as to whether testosterone replacement therapy is helpful for men with ED.
 Men with hypogonadism (clearly low testosterone levels) may benefit, but men who have ED and normal testosterone levels are not likely to benefit from testosterone therapy.
 Before considering testosterone therapy, men should be sure that their hormone levels have been measured correctly and accurately.

 Men should be wary of advertising that pushes testosterone replacement therapy for "low T," an informal term for low testosterone that many doctors regard with skepticism.
 There is no scientific consensus on what testosterone levels constitute "low T".
 Furthermore, male hypogonadism is a condition that involves more than simply low testosterone levels.

 There is also no definitive evidence that testosterone treatment helps improve symptoms such as sexual function in men who have low testosterone levels.
 While the benefits of testosterone treatment are unclear, there is proven evidence of potential health risks.
 If you are considering testosterone replacement therapy, be sure to discuss with your doctor all of its possible risks and benefits.